D. J. Johnson (basketball)

-High school career
+Early life

 Johnson played high school basketball at Parkway North High School in St. Louis County, Missouri.
 He finished with a No. 10 final ranking in the St. Louis Post-Dispatch large school classification.
 Johnson averaged 16.3 points, 11.9 rebounds, 5.0 blocks, 1.6 steals and 1.2 assists per game in 28 games as a senior in 2011–12 and led the Vikings in scoring, rebounding, field goal percentage and blocks, while he ranked among the area leaders in both blocks (second) and rebounding (fourth).

 College career

 As a freshman at Kansas State, Johnson played 30 games, producing 2.3 points and 2.5 rebounds per game with a total of 11 blocks.
 As a sophomore Johnson played in 33 contests, and improved his numbers, averaging 3.4 points, 3.5 rebounds and 0.5 blocks per game, improving his playing time to 13.9 minutes per game.
 The next season, he did't appear to a single game due to an injury.
 During his senior year, Johnson was the starter center of his team, having 11.3 points 5.7 rebounds and 1.5 blocks per game.
 He became just the fourth Wildcat to connect on 60 percent or better from the field in a single season, joining Tony Kitt, Marcus McCollough and Steve Soldner.